-So early investors looking to support the ecosystem will either buy CML (which results in the TEA being burned) or purchase TApp tokens (which results in the TEA being locked in the TApp token’s bonding curve).
+So early investors looking to support the ecosystem can invest in the ecosystem by purchasing TApp tokens (which results in the TEA being locked in the TApp token’s bonding curve).
 Whether purchasing CML or TApp tokens, these actions will have a positive effect on the price of TEA.
-Another choice is to buy other miner’s staking slots.
-In this case, the staking slot investor would gain shared revenue from other miners according to the strength of their CML (because every Camellia is a different NFT) and their staking slot (because every slot has a different weight when figuring revenue share).
+Another choice is to buy other miner’s staking token.
+In this case, the staking token investor would gain shared revenue from other miners according to the strength of their CML (because every Camellia is a different NFT).

 The only scenario where a dump would likely occur is if there was a major loss of confidence in the project by its token holders.
 It stands to reason that the TEA token price, just like CML, will remain healthy as long as all the participants in the TEA ecosystem beleive in the project.